FAQs on the CRP Directory and accredited registration for CRPs

 Yes.
 There is a process to renew your listing on the CRP Directory, CRP’s listed will be notified in advance by the Academy for Healthcare Science.
 The annual renewal fee is £10.
-To join the accredited register, once established, a £30 fee will apply.
-However, if you are already listed on the CRP Directory the fee to join the accredited register will be £20 for the first year.
+To join the register, once established, a £30 fee will apply.
+However, if you are already listed on the CRP Directory the fee to join the register will be £20 for the first year.

 What’s the difference between the CRP Directory and the accredited register for CRPs?

 What happens to the CRP Directory when the accredited register for CRPs is established?

 The CRP Directory will remain a point of entry for CRPs, a place to connect with fellow CRPs and a way to stay directly informed.
+Listing on the CRP Directory will grant access to a dedicated community forum supported by NIHR.
 The joining fee for listing on the CRP Directory will always be deductible from the fee to register if or when you choose to do this.

 Why should I stay listed on the CRP Directory once the accredited register for CRPs is in place?

-The CRP Directory will be a pre-registration space and will remain as a point of entry for CRPs to begin their individual applications for accredited registration.
+The CRP Directory will be a pre-registration space and will remain as a point of entry for CRPs to begin preparing their individual applications for registration.
 The CRP Directory is also a place to connect with fellow CRPs and to stay informed.
-A CRP Community resource to support learning and development will be in place in the near future.
+A CRP Community resource to support learning and development will be in place in the near future and accessible via NIHR Learn.
+If you don’t already have an NIHR Learn account, you can create one, using your professional email address by clicking here.

 Will my details be safe?

 When and how can I join the accredited register?

 Not yet.
-Pending approval from the Professional Standards Authority, the accredited register is scheduled to launch in Spring/Summer of 2020, following pilot testing of the system and processes with some early adopters.
-The criteria that CRPs will need to meet and the type of evidence they will need to gather is still being finalised.
-Once the accredited register is established, guidance on the registration process will be made available on the CRP Directory website: https://nihr.ahcs.ac.uk/ In the meantime, we encourage all CRPs committed to seeking accredited registration to join the CRP Directory.
+Pending approval for accreditation from the Professional Standards Authority, the CRP register is anticipated to launch later in 2020.
+Pilot testing of the system and processes is underway with early adopters.
+Once the CRP register is established, guidance on the registration process will be made available on the CRP Directory website: https://nihr.ahcs.ac.uk/ In the meantime, we encourage all CRPs committed to seeking registration to join the CRP Directory.